PhrSite/Ng911Lib/README.md

 The following document specifies the design and functional requirements of various functional elements as well as the protocols and interfaces required for those functional elements to communicate with each other.

->[NENA i3 Standard for Next Generation 9-1-1](https://cdn.ymaws.com/www.nena.org/resource/resmgr/standards/nena-sta-010.3b-2021_i3_stan.pdf), National Emergency Number Association (NENA) 911 Core Services Committee, i3 Architecture Working Group, NENA-STA-010.3b-2021, October 7, 2021.
+>[NENA i3 Standard for Next Generation 9-1-1](https://cdn.ymaws.com/www.nena.org/resource/resmgr/standards/NENA-STA-010.3f-2021_i3_Stan.pdf), National Emergency Number Association (NENA) 911 Core Services Committee, i3 Architecture Working Group, NENA-STA-010.3f-2021, December 17, 2024.

 This class library may be used to build many of the NG9-1-1 functional elements described in this standard.